 Listed companies are required by the Financial Conduct Authority's Disclosure Guidance and Transparency Rules (the "Rules") to include a management report in their annual Financial statements.
-The information required to be in the management report for the purpose of the Rules is included in the Chairman's Statement, the Investment Manager's Report, Top Ten Holdings, Portfolio composition, the Business Review and the Directors' Report.
+The information required to be in the management report for the purpose of the Rules is included in the Chairman's Statement (pages 7 and 8), the Investment Manager's Report (pages 9 to 12), Top Ten Holdings (pages 13, Portfolio composition (page 14), the Business Review (pages 22 to 30) and the Directors' Report (pages 36 to 63).
 Therefore, a separate management report has not been included.